One Day in Nashville: 6 Day Trip Ideas to Explore

 What to do in Nashville in winter?

-In winter, you can enjoy indoor attractions like the Country Music Hall of Fame, the Johnny Cash Museum, and the Frist Art Museum.
-You can also experience the city’s winter festivals, holiday light displays, and warm-up at one of Nashville’s cozy bars or cafes.
+Visit indoor spots like the Country Music Hall of Fame, Johnny Cash Museum, and Frist Art Museum.
+Enjoy holiday light displays, winter festivals, and cozy bars.

 What else can I do in Nashville if I’ve already visited the top attractions?